AustrianTradingMachine/xwrpr/README.md

 Commands
 --------
-In the following all available streaming commands are listed.
+All available streaming commands are listed below.
-In contrast to the officiall streaming commands which ar called get_Command_, the streaming commands in XTBpy are called stream_Command_.
+Unlike the official streaming commands called get_Command_, The streaming commands in XTBpy are called stream_Command_.
-This was necessary becous of double Naming from the official API.
+This was necessary due to the double naming by the official API.

 * ```streamBalance()```
 * ```streamCandles(symbol: str)```